Last updated September 2018

-You can easily bring the beauty of nature and the splendor of wildlife into your backyard by creating your own backyard pond.
-The project will take time and a lot of hard work but you will be rewarded handsomely enjoying the fruits of your labor for many years.
+You can simply bring the beauty of nature and the splendor of wildlife into your backyard by creating your own backyard pond.
+The project will take time and a lot of hard work but you’ll be rewarded handsomely enjoying the fruits of your labor for many years.

 Creating your own backyard pond is a great way of teaching your family all about conservation.
 This fact was highlighted in recent research undertaken by the Department of Agriculture’s Natural Resources & Conservation.

 Before starting your backyard pond project:

 - you’ll need to design how you want your pond to look

 - decide on the filtration system for the pond – external pumps, submersible pump or solar pump

 - research how to add protective linings

 - choose the type of fish that you want in your pond